mobileprint/android-print-sdk/README.md

 ### Minimum System Requirements

-In order to use the SDK and run the PrintSDKSample app, you need the following SDK Platforms and Build-tools installed:
+In order to use the SDK and run the PrintSDKSample app, you need the following SDK Platforms and Build-tools installed.
+Note: Android Studio should prompt you to install any missing tools and assist with installation.

 * Android Studio
 * Android SDK Platform-tools Version "22"